groovenauts/QueryItSmart/README.md

 ### reCAPTCHA API keys

-If the reCAPTCHA authentication is required, it is should regiter Site key and Secret key from [Get reCAPTCHA](https://www.google.com/recaptcha/admin).
+If you want to enable the reCAPTCHA authentication, regiter Site key and Secret key from [Get reCAPTCHA](https://www.google.com/recaptcha/admin).
+This step is optional.

-## Run
+## Run Demo Application

 Running on the Google App Engine.

-### 1. Settings
+### 1. Configurations

 Change the following setting values in app.yaml.